Boy Scouts of America sex abuse cases: 1988 Youth Protection program

 The plan has been criticized for not making criminal background checks a requirement for all volunteers until 2008 and that failure to require those allowed additional child molesters into the organization.

 Circa early 2020, BSA indicated that over 90% of its youth protection-related pending lawsuits were for alleged incidents more than 30 years before that date.

-BSA adults are required to complete the youth protection training program once every two years.
+BSA adults are required to complete the youth protection training program every two years.
 In 2019, the program was substantially expanded to include other aspects of youth protection, such as bullying, and new provisions were added related to the expansion of girls' participation in BSA programs.
 All BSA adults were required to complete the new training program in 2019.
+All volunteers over the age of 18 are required to complete the training and failure to do so leads to the removal of their membership until the following year when they can register again.
+In 2025, the youth protection training program was updated to require BSA adults to complete the training program on an annual basis.

 1991 Washington Times investigation

 In May 1991, The Washington Times published a major five-part investigation into sex abuse in the BSA entitled "Scouts Honor".
 Staff from the newspaper had worked for two years preparing the series, reviewing internal and personnel records from the Boy Scouts; court records from more than 20 states, and more than 1,000 newspaper articles; as well as interviewing more than 200 people, including molesters, families of victims, Scout leaders, sex abuse experts and lawyers.
 The newspaper restricted itself to reported cases of male Scout leaders abusing Boy Scouts before the introduction of its Youth Protection program.
 In summation, they wrote "The Boy Scouts are a magnet for men who want to have sexual relations with children...
 Pedophiles join the Scouts for a simple reason: it's where the boys are."

 The series drew on three sources: